-The Project is located in the Koulikoro Region of southwest Mali (Figure 1), approximately 3 to 4 hours and 130 km southwest of Mali's capital, Bamako, and is accessible by paved highway.
+The Niaouleni Gold Project ("Niaouleni" or the "Project") is located in the Koulikoro Region of southwest Mali (Figure I and Figure 2), approximately 3 to 4 hours and 130 km southwest of Mali's capital, Bamako, and is accessible by paved highway.
 The Project is located within the Sahel region and has a continental subtropical climate with two distinct seasons; a rainy season from June to October and a dry season from October to May.
 The rainy season may cause the Company to postpone or limit its drilling activities.
 The Project lies in an area of peneplanation forming open, rolling countryside with flat lateritic areas and incised stream valleys.
 Elevations are generally between 330 and 450 m above sea level.
 A large proportion of the local community works in artisanal mining areas.
 Due to the long mining history of Mali, local skilled labour is readily available.
-Power for any future mining operation would be available from the Selingue hydroelectric station.
+Power for any future mining operation would be available from the Sélingué hydroelectric station.
 Water could be sourced from streams and rivers which flow year-round.